dev-houssam/GatewayBySpring/README.md

-# GatewayBySpring
+# HeyGatewayBySpring
-GatewayBySpring : a springboot router to integrate in API.
+HeyGatewayBySpring : a Hey's springboot router to integrate local APIs standing on User, Movie, Payment and Artist API.

-Swagger